JayBeeDe/ansible_collections/jaybeede/linux_desktop/README.md

 # linux_desktop

-linux_desktop collection provides a set of ready to use roles & modules to quicky deploy a Ubuntu desktop computer: OS, desktop and application configuration.
+linux_desktop collection provides a set of ready to use roles & modules to quickly deploy a Ubuntu desktop computer: OS, desktop and application configuration.

 ## Collection Content